Rhabdophis adleri

-Rhabdophis adleri is a species of keelback snake in the family Colubridae.
+Rhabdophis adleri is a species of keelback snake in the subfamily Natricinae of the family Colubridae.
 The species is endemic to China.

 Etymology

 The specific name, adleri, is in honor of American herpetologist Kraig Adler.

 Geographic range

 R. adleri is found on Hainan Island, China.

 Habitat

 The preferred natural habitats of R. adleri are forest, shrubland, and grassland, at altitudes of 82–1,000 m.

 Diet

 R. adleri preys upon fishes and frogs.